Using concrete in a changing environment: design and material efficiency

 Standard: £70 + VAT

-Using concrete in a changing environment series - part 3 of 4.
+Using concrete in a changing environment series - part three of four.

 The climate emergency is forcing all professions across the built environment to consider how to lower the embodied carbon of the structures they design and build.